-Our aim is that our students are very proud of and committed to the Marriotts and are enthusiastically involved in the promotion of a broad range of activities to improve the school and the wider community.
+We want our students to be proud and committed to their education.
+We want them to be enthusiastic, engaged, and involved in the promotion of activities, daily school life and to improve their school experience and the wider community.

 - Students are regularly consulted about school improvements and the School Council contributes to the school decision making process.